-The Guardian Inukshuk Canadian symbol
+The Guardian Inukshuk Canadian symbol in magical sunset light

 Ancient people used to build these large structures from balanced rocks in a common team effort.
 Therefore, this also symbolizes union.
 We have to admit that being together was a survival condition in the cold unfriendly territories of Northern Canada.
 The symbol was also beautifully depicted on the 2010 Vancouver Olympics flag.

-Inukshuk photos and art prints
+Inukshuk art prints

 I saw this Inukshuk sculpture standing up on the Ontario lake shore in the magic light of the sunset.
 It looked to me like a Guardian with some kind of supernatural powers… I saw it in Collingwood, Ontario Canada.
 The photo is available as art print on various media and sizes.
 Here is how it can look like framed.
 Just click on it to see all the options:

 You can often see these kind of structures in Canada.
 They can be large or small.
 Here in Labrador, an Inukshuk family is welcoming people to St. Lewis town.
 Is it not fascinating to see the local people’s creativity?

 ** On print the images will be watermark free.

 I think that these balanced stone are not only symbolic for the Canadian culture, but also cute and decorative.
 When you click on them, you will actually see a lot of ideas to decorate your home, accessories of ideas for gifts.
 Here are just a few examples: